 SECTION 3.
-A. A six-month moratorium commencing upon the effective date of this ordinance is declared prohibiting King County from accepting applications for development of rural industrial uses in close proximity to the Cedar river, and prohibiting the location, establishment or expansion of any rural industrial uses in close proximity to the Cedar river.
+A. A six-month renewed moratorium commencing on May 13, 2018 is declared prohibiting King County from accepting applications for development of rural industrial uses in close proximity to the Cedar river, and prohibiting the location, establishment or expansion of any rural industrial uses in close proximity to the Cedar river.
 No building permit, occupancy permit, public health approval or development permit or approval of any kind shall be accepted or issued for any of the purposes or activities prohibited by this section.
 Any applications for land use approvals or other permits that are accepted as a result of error or by use of vague or deceptive descriptions during the moratorium are null and void and without legal force or effect.